For the first time in its 300-year history, the Rose & Crown Inn is owned by the community.

 ‘First class house for boarding residents in the most picturesque part of Gloucestershire.
 Excellent catering and capital accommodation for visitors, picnic parties, cyclists, etc. An ideal spot to spend a weekend.
 Good stabling.
 Prop.
 J. Ford.’

-The Ownership of the pub passed through Stroud Brewery and on to Whitebread brewery, before the freehold was bought in the 1980's.
+The ownership of the pub passed through Stroud Brewery and on to Whitebread brewery, before the freehold was bought in the 1980s.

 Sadly, last orders were called on the Rose & Crown Inn early 2023.